 - Does the website look dodgy?
 Does it seem trustworthy?

 - Does the company provide a physical address and local contact number that someone is available to answer?

 - Is the company listed on Google Maps?

 - Can you go to Google street view on Google Maps to verify the business address and see that the correct sign is present?

 - Does the website look well organized?

 The answers to these questions should give you a better understanding of the moving company.
-Of course not all movers have professional websites, and not all great websites mean they are great movers, but you are looking to get a general feeling for the business.
+Of course, not all movers have professional websites, and not all great websites mean they are great movers.
+You are just looking to get a general feeling for the business.